We Continue the Change: 2023–present (PP–DB)

+European affiliation

+In the European Committee of the Regions, We Continue the Change sits in the Renew Europe COR Group, with one full and one alternate members for the 2025-2030 mandate.
+Tsvetelina Simeonova-Zarkin is a member of the Renew Europe COR Bureau.

 Election results

 The coalition took part in the November 2021 Bulgarian election, coming in first place with 25.67% of the vote and 67 seats.
 At the election, the coalition won 67 seats.
 4 went to SEC and 2 seats were won by Volt.
 The main 'We Continue the Change' party won the rest of the seats.
 In 2022, the electoral coalition dropped down to second place behind GERB–SDS, with 53 seats overall.